matthieuhayoz/IWA_comment_Aug24/Comment_on_IWA_MRVAug2023_CJP-MAH.md

 Proposed:
 **Activity Impact Module (AIM)**

 >  An ecological Project Activity (PA) be associated with multiple impacts.
-Each quantifiable impact is represented by an AIM, which is a claim about the impact of the PA on the state of particular environment made according to particular quantification method.
+Each quantifiable impact is represented by an AIM, which is a claim about the impact of the PA on the state of particular environment made according to a particular quantification method.
 For example, an project operator may want to create claims for carbon removal and water benefits related to a particular project activity, and will thus have an AIM for each.
 An AIM must be validated before the project operator can begin submitting claims for verification.